-The Glendale WRF is currently producing Class AA sludge because of the installation of an anaerobic digestion system completed in 2008.
+The Glendale WRF is currently producing Class AA sludge as a result of the installation of an anaerobic digestion system completed in 2008.
 The upgraded biosolids handling system includes gravity belt thickeners, a feed sequencing tank (FST), and anaerobic digesters (one thermophilic and two mesophilic).
 Sludge collected from the primary clarifiers is wasted directly to the FST.
 Waste-activated sludge is thickened on the gravity belt thickeners, sent to the FST, and then to the anaerobic digesters.
 The digested sludge is dewatered by centrifuges.

 Class AA residuals generated at the Glendale facility are transported and applied as fertilizer to sites in north Lakeland.
 Class AA residuals differ from Class B in that more stringent pathogen reduction limits and constituent concentrations are met.
 Under current FDEP rules, land application of Class AA residuals has essentially no restrictions and may occur in areas accessible to the public.
 Class AA residuals may possess a market value and be sold as fertilizer.
-Land application is conducted by the City as well as commercial haulers under contract with the City.
+Land application is conducted by the City.